hitext/hitext/README.md

 ### Range Hooks

 **Range hooks** define how ranges are rendered for a specific output format.
 Only hooks you need must be provided; missing ones default to no output / identity.

 - `open(context)` – Returns opening markup/tag for a range
 - `close(context)` – Returns closing markup/tag for a range
-- `content(renderedContent, context)` – Wraps the rendered content of the range (alternative to open/close)
+- `wrap(renderedContent, context)` – Wraps the rendered content of the range (alternative to open/close)
 - `text(chunk, context)` – Transforms text chunks within the range

 ```js